sammhansen/sammhansen/README.md

        - Devops
        - Go

-  - planning to learn in the future:
+  - planning to learn these in the future:
        - Java/Springboot

   - interested in: